 Dr. Marli Azevedo studied pharmacy and clinical biochemistry at the Federal University of Goias, Brazil.
 She attended the Institute of Tropical Pathology in Brazil, where she earned a Master of Science in tropical medicine with a focus in virology studying diarrheal diseases affecting HIV patients.
-She earned a Ph.D. in virus immunology at The Ohio State University in 2005, focusing in vaccine design and enteric viruses pathogenesis.
+She earned a Ph.D. in virus immunology at The Ohio State University in 2005, focusing on vaccine design and enteric virus pathogenesis.
 From 2005 to 2007, she trained at The Ohio State University as a postdoctoral fellow.
 In 2007, she attained an academic position as a research scientist and adjunct assistant professor at Food Animal Health Research Program at The Ohio State University.
-In 2009, she joined the Division of Microbiology at NCTR as a senior staff fellow.
+In 2009, she joined the Division of Microbiology at NCTR.

 Before joining FDA, Dr. Azevedo dedicated 10 years studying rotavirus immunity.
 Using gnotobiotic pigs, because of their similarity to human babies, Dr. Azevedo demonstrated viremia and virus infection in the respiratory tract of gnotobiotic piglets after infection with rotavirus.
 In addition, Dr. Azevedo has studied immune responses to rotavirus and identified correlates of protective immunity after rotavirus vaccination.
-Furthermore, she has tested and evaluated the immunogenicity and protective efficacy of a number of candidate human rotavirus vaccines and demonstrated the potential to use these vaccines against rotavirus disease in children.
-Dr. Azevedo currently uses the Murine norovirus model to better understand norovirus replication, disease pathogenesis, and host responses.
+Furthermore, she has tested and evaluated the immunogenicity and protective efficacy of several candidate human rotavirus vaccines and demonstrated the potential to use these vaccines against rotavirus disease in children.
+Dr. Azevedo has used the Murine norovirus model to better understand norovirus replication, disease pathogenesis, and host responses.

 She has used qRT-PCR, RT-PCR, plaque assay, virus isolation, cloning, sequencing, confocal microscopy, immunofluorescence assay, and cell culture, among other techniques, to study the mechanism of transmission of coronavirus and to determine the current strains circulating in humans and animals in Arkansas.
-She has identified a feline and a canine norovirus strains circulating in Arkansas.
+She has identified feline and canine norovirus strains circulating in Arkansas.
+She is currently investigating the role of spike protein of SARS-CoV-2 on immune-mediated pathogenesis and the role of non-structural proteins in COVID-19 morbidity.
 Dr. Azevedo’s laboratory has also constructed a norovirus-like particle to assess the exposure to canine or feline norovirus by humans, which may also be used to further understand immune responses to norovirus.
 Her laboratory has also explored models of co-infection of norovirus and Salmonella to study possible models of inference between them, as well as host interactions.

 Dr. Azevedo’s laboratory also has investigated the effect of silica nanoparticles on norovirus replication and host-cell response during virus infection.
-Silica nanoparticles did not affect virus load; however, silica nanoparticles reduced the ability of macrophages to upregulate genes encoding bone morphogenic proteins (BMPs), chemokine ligands and cytokines for which expression levels were otherwise found to be upregulated in response to MNV-1 infection.
+Silica nanoparticles did not affect virus load; however, silica nanoparticles reduced the ability of macrophages to up-regulate genes encoding bone morphogenic proteins (BMPs), chemokine ligands, and cytokines for which expression levels were otherwise found to be up-regulated in response to MNV-1 infection.
 Furthermore, silica nanoparticles present during norovirus infection produced a genotoxic insult to macrophages.
-Taken together, her study suggests that important safety considerations should be given to reduce exposure to silica nanoparticles at the gastrointestinal tract, especially for individuals infected with Noroviruses and possibly other foodborne viruses.
+Taken together, her study suggests that important safety considerations should be given to reduce exposure to silica nanoparticles in the gastrointestinal tract, especially for individuals infected with noroviruses and possibly other foodborne viruses.